staskevich/MIDICPU/README.md

 HARDWARE:

 Eagle 6 board layout files and OpenOffice BOMs are included in the pcb/ folder.
+There is also a design for a "programming cradle" that mates the test points on the MIDI CPU with a PIC programmer.

 A public CircuitHub project is available for on-demand manufacturing: